bp0609/CS331-Computer-Networks-Assignment1/README.md

 ifconfig
 ```

-Look for interfaces such as `eth0`, `wlan0`, or others that are actively transmitting or receiving data.
+Look for interfaces such as `eth0`, `lo`, or others that are actively transmitting or receiving data.

 ## Scripts and Usage